Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 To make it even worse, some adults can feel offended if you tell them to stop teasing, and others even hold grudges against you.
 They might turn it around on you and say you’re making a big deal out of nothing, and relationships can feel extra tense.

 There’s no clear definition on what is or isn’t appropriate, what with different personality types and relationships you may have with those around you.
-But if you feel like adults are teasing your child too much, try a few of these suggestions:
+But when teasing becomes too much, try a few of these suggestions:

 See if the teasing needs your attention